Chart Color Schemes

 An assessment of population growth drivers in Sans Souci reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of 1 November 2025, the estimated population for the Sans Souci statistical area (Lv2) is around 11,217 people.
-This figure reflects an increase of 353 individuals since the Census conducted in 2021, which recorded a population of 10,864 people.
-The latest estimate is based on AreaSearch's validation of new addresses and examination of the resident population data from June 2024 ABS release, which totalled 11,043 persons.
-Overseas migration contributed approximately 76.0% to the overall population growth in recent periods.
-The population density ratio stands at 3,653 persons per square kilometer, placing it in the upper quartile compared to other locations assessed by AreaSearch.
+As of Feb 2026, the estimated population of the suburb of Sans Souci is around 11,271, reflecting a 407 person increase since the 2021 Census.
+This growth represents a 3.7% rise from the previous population of 10,864 people.
+AreaSearch's validation of new addresses and analysis of ABS ERP data from June 2024 contributed to this estimation.
+Overseas migration accounted for approximately 76.0% of recent population gains in the suburb.
+The population density ratio is 3,671 persons per square kilometer, placing Sans Souci in the upper quartile relative to other locations assessed by AreaSearch.

 Frequently Asked Questions - Population